Star-Spangled Banner

 After British Navy ships blockaded the Chesapeake Bay, Revolutionary War hero Joshua Barney was commissioned commodore of a fleet of lightly armed, shallow-draft barges, expected to be maneuverable enough to defend the Chesapeake’s rivers and port towns.
 The “Chesapeake Flotilla” would be tested during the summer of 1814.

-Begin at Solomons, a marina-rimmed fishing village that boasts seafood and other dining options and a number of attractions.
-The exhibits at the Calvert Marine Museum feature war artifacts and trace troop movements as Commodore Barney’s men fought against a larger and more heavily armed British force.
-Stop by the Solomons Regional Information Center to learn about the area, and then spend the afternoon at Annmarie Garden, a 30-acre public sculpture park affiliated with the Smithsonian.
+Continue to Solomons, a marina-rimmed fishing village that boasts seafood and other dining options and a number of attractions.
+The exhibits at the CALVERT MARINE MUSEUM feature war artifacts and trace troop movements as Commodore Barney’s men fought against a larger and more heavily armed British force.
+Stop by the Solomons Regional Information Center to learn about the area, and then spend the afternoon at ANNMARIE SCULPTURE GARDEN, a 30-acre public sculpture park affiliated with the Smithsonian.

-On your way to Jefferson Patterson Park and Museum in St. Leonard, take the opportunity to hunt for fossils at Calvert Cliffs State Park or go fishing at Flag Ponds Nature Park.
+On your way to JEFFERSON PATTERSON PARK and Museum in St. Leonard, take the opportunity to hunt for fossils at Calvert Cliffs State Park or go swimming and fishing at FLAG PONDS NATURE PARK.
 At the Jefferson Patterson Park and Museum, you will learn about the two battles that occurred in June 1814 and almost resulted in the capture of the Chesapeake flotilla.
 The museum and park offer free exhibits and tours relating to the Battle of St. Leonard Creek.
+They also have a unique Woodland Indian Village on site that is interpreted through interactive programs during Woodland Indian Village Days from May to October.

 For a closer observation of the region’s unique environment, venture into nearby Prince Frederick and hike along a boardwalk through the Battle Creek Cypress Swamp Sanctuary.